Where to Stay in Istanbul First Time: Best Areas

 Sultanahmet, Taksim, Eminonu, Fatih, and Ataturk International Airport are in European side.
 Asian side is much less touristy, quieter, more residential, lot greener, more scenic than in European side.
 Kadikoy, Moda, and Sabiha Gokcen International Airport are in Asian side.

-To book hotels, I recommend spend at least three days in Istanbul, but 4-5 days is a good amound of time to explore the city.
-Three days is enough to see the most famous tourist attractions, enjoy kebab, Turkish coffee, and get the sense of local culture and history.
+To book hotels, I recommend spend at least three to five days in the city, which is enough to see the most famous tourist attractions, enjoy kebab, Turkish coffee, and get the sense of local culture and history.
 If you have more time, you will see the city in a slower pace and more relaxing!

 💖 Best Area for first-timers:Sultanahmet